nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2015-10-25-personal-records.md

 ---
-layout: post
-title: "Personal Records of War and Occupation"
+title: 'Personal Records of War and Occupation'
-date: 2015-10-25
+date: 2015-10-25T00:00:00.000Z
-permalink: "/media/collections-and-research/personal-records"
+permalink: /media/collections-and-research/personal-records

 ---

 # Personal records of war and Occupation